 2016 has been a tumultuous year, to say the least.
 For many, it’s been a roller-coaster of emotions that reestablished some pretty clear, ‘Us vs Them’ mentalities.
 With the dust settling and Christmas and Chanukah quickly approaching, we’re reminded it’s the time to set aside our differences and embrace the generosity of spirit.

-Which brings me to the point of the article, which is—how the notion of being grateful and generous isn’t just limited to your personal life, but can also have a profound impact on your business relationships.
+Which brings me to the point of the article, which is—how the notion of being grateful and generous isn’t just limited to your personal life, but can also have a profound impact on your business relationships and how important your background check is if you’re applying for a new job, go to checkback.co.uk if you don’t have it up to date.

 As stated in an article last fall by UP Business Communications, “neuroscientists out of USC found a direct link between the neutral pathways of gratitude and generosity.
 They’re inherently coupled, like two sides of the same coin.
 This means that for you as the giver, and your business associate or client as the receiver, the brain activity going on is similar.”